Top 7 Threat Intelligence Platforms & Software in 2025

 Following detailed, organized steps can help your business take charge of your threat intelligence management lifecycle.

 Cloud threat intelligence platforms focus on threats based in the cloud or most likely to affect cloud-stored data.
 Such threats include misconfigurations and strange behavior from privileged accounts.
-Note that a cloud-based threat intelligence platform could also refer to the deployment method of the TIP.
+Note that a cloud-based threat intelligence platform could also refer to the TIP’s deployment method.

 If your business is considering other threat management products, check out our list of the best unified threat management solutions next.